 It's important to always communicate and talk things through without using manipulative tactics like guilt-tripping, which can do serious harm to your relationship.
 Here are seven things your partner should never make you feel guilty about, because sometimes you have to put yourself and your own needs first.

-1. Saying No To Sex
+1. Saying No To PHYSICAL INTIMACY

 One of my favorite nuggets of wisdom I've heard is 'No is a complete sentence.'
-You never have to justify yourself when saying no to sex, and if your partner continues to ask, it's a sign he or she doesn't respect you.
+You never have to justify yourself when saying no to physical intimacy, and if your partner continues to ask, it's a sign he or she doesn't respect you.
 Whether you have a headache, are exhausted, or just simply don't want to, you shouldn't have to repeatedly turn down a respectful partner.
 Saying no once should be more than enough, and any guilt-tripping they do in response should be seen as a serious red flag.

 2. Your Appearance